The first passage time problem for mixed-exponential jump processes with applications in insurance and finance: Mathematical model

 \section{Mathematical model}

 A jump diffusion process $X=\{X(t):t\ge 0\}$ is defined as

-where $\{W_t; t\ge 0\}$ is a standard Brownian motion with $W_0=0$, $\{N_t; t\ge 0\}$ is a Poisson process with rate $\lambda$, constants $\mu\in\Bbb{R}, \sigma\ge 0$ represent the drift and the volatility of the diffusion part respectively, and the jump sizes $\{Y_i; i\ge 1\}$ are independent and identically distributed random variables whose probability density function is given by $f_Y(y)$.
+where $x$ is the starting point of $X$, $\{W_t; t\ge 0\}$ is a standard Brownian motion with $W_0=0$, $\{N_t; t\ge 0\}$ is a Poisson process with rate $\lambda$, constants $\mu\in\Bbb{R}, \sigma\ge 0$ represent the drift and the volatility of the diffusion part respectively, and the jump sizes $\{Y_i; i\ge 1\}$ are independent and identically distributed random variables.
+We assume that $\{Y_i; i\ge 1\}$ are identically distributed as the canonical r.v. $Y$ with probability density function $f_Y(y)$.
 Moreover, it is assumed that $\{W_t\}, \{N_t\}$ and $\{Y_i\}$ are independent.
 When $\sigma=0$, the process (2.1) is the so called the compound Poisson process with positive and negative jumps and linear deterministic decrease or increase between jumps according to $\mu<0$ or $\mu>0$.
 The processes cover many models appearing in the literature such as the compound Poisson risk models, the perturbed compound Poisson risk models, and their dual models.
 From now on, we shall denoted by $\{P_x : x\in \Bbb{R}\}$ probabilities such that under $P_x$, $X(0)=x$ with probability one.
 Moreover, $E_x$ will be the expectation operator associated to $P_x$.
 For convenience, we shall write $P=P_0$ and $E=E_0$.

-It is easy to see that $X$ is a special case of L\'evy processes with two-sided jumps, whose infinitesimal generator of $X(t)$ is given by
+It is easy to see that $X$ is a special case of L\'evy processes with two-sided jumps, whose infinitesimal generator of $X$ is given by

 for any twice continuously differentiable function $g$.
 The moment generating function of $X(t)$ is $E(e^{z X(t)})=e^{\psi (z) t},\ t\ge 0, \Re(z)=0$, where $\psi(z)$, called the exponent of the L\'evy process $X$, is defined as